chsvk/Vue-Firebase-Admin-Auth-Template/README.md

-# OpticsAdmin
+# Vue Admin template
-Admin Template for optics hub
+Admin Template for Future use